 Principles – Peer Review

 Peer review ensures the quality of the journal.
 Manuscripts are evaluated regarding the relevance to the objectives of the journal, scientific creditability and editorial aspects like completeness, style and comprehensibility.
 The peer review serves to support the authors by giving advices for changes, shortening or inclusion of non-observed aspects.
 The process of peer review requires the principle of fairness and scientific care.

 The peer review is strictly confidential.
 The reviewer must keep all documents and information to the manuscript strictly confidential and is not allowed to share them with other persons.

-The reviewer's decision must be objective and the Editors must be informed immediately of any conflicts of interest.
+The reviewer's decision must be objective and the editors must be informed immediately about any conflicts of interest.
 This is especially valid for manuscripts of personal friends, close colleagues or competitors if there are personal differences.
 In such cases the final decision about the reviewer lies within the Editors.
 With submission of a manuscript, authors may provide names of possible reviewers from whom they may assume a possible personal conflict of interest.
 The Editors are certainly not bound to these suggestions.

 Process of Peer Review

 1 Correspondence is electronically for all manuscripts.
 Printed manuscripts will not be returned to the authors.